terrylinooo/shieldon/README.md

 - IP manager.
 - Protecting pages via WWW-Authenticate.
 - Detailed statistics and charts.
-- More features will come..
+- More features will come...

 ## Installation